hallettj/hallettj.github.com/source/_posts/2017-01-03-flow-cookbook-react.markdown

 fetch,
 and it returns a promise.

-Once stories are loaded, we can display them via a `render` method.
+Once stories are loaded we can display them via a `render` method.
 But the component will initially display while the API request is loading;
 so we will have to check whether stories have loaded, and display a loading indicator if they are not ready.